bitcointxoko/guides/en/enuts.md

 To use this feature, go to `Contacts` and paste your nostr public key. eNuts then pulls your contacts list from relays.
 Unfortunately the search function has not been implemented yet, which can make finding the correct contact a bit cumbersome if you have many contacts.

 The recipient should get a Nostr kind 4 direct message containing the cashu token which they can redeem in their wallet.
+### Conclusion
+Did you find this guide helpful?
+Try sending us some Cashu tokens over nostr!